blueheron786/aa.com/content/books/minaret-adventures.md

+---
-Title: Minaret Adventures
+title: Minaret Adventures
-Date: 2023-09-24
+datePublished: 2023-09-24
-Category: books
+category: books
-Slug: minaret-adventures
+slug: minaret-adventures
-Summary: Embark on a literary journey with a collection of 12 mesmerizing short stories that weave together fantasy, modern-day dilemmas, and futuristic adventures, all while placing Islam and Muslims at the heart of each narrative.
+summary: Embark on a literary journey with a collection of 12 mesmerizing short stories that weave together fantasy, modern-day dilemmas, and futuristic adventures, all while placing Islam and Muslims at the heart of each narrative.
 cover: minaret-adventures.jpg
 buy_link: https://books2read.com/u/3kBkVN
 ---